caffe2/caffe2.github.io/_docs/faq.md

 ## Why is Caffe2 not working as expected in Anaconda?

-Also answers **How do Anaconda Python installations work**
+First read [the above section](#null__how-do-python-installations-work).
 If you use Anaconda then your python installation is a little more complicated and will look more like

 ```
 ~/anaconda2/